hemantkrgupta/linkedlist/README.md

 ## 9. SortedMerge

 This class provides sortedMerge function.
 This function takes references to the heads of two sorted linked lists as the arguments and returns the head of merged(in-place) linked list.
 This function takes O(n+m) time and constant space.

+## 10. Driver

+This is a driver class to describe the usage of these classes and methods.